 Coach School No. of Games Needed to Reach 100 Wins

 Steve Spurrier Florida/South Carolina 120

 Charles McClendon LSU 141

 Travin Dural: LSU's Explosive Playmaker

-His 94-yard touchdown reception on the first play from scrimmage for LSU is a school record, breaking the previous long pass of 82 yards by Steve Ensminger to Carlos Carson in 1978 versus Georgia.
-The 94-yard TD pass tied LSU’s longest offensive play from scrimmage as well as it matched a 94-yard rushing touchdown by Sal Nicolo at Rice on Oct.
+His 94-yard touchdown reception on the first play from scrimmage for LSU against Sam Houston State on Sept.
+6 is a school record, breaking the previous long pass of 82 yards by Steve Ensminger to Carlos Carson in 1978 versus Georgia.
+The 94-yard TD pass tied LSU's longest offensive play from scrimmage as well as it matched a 94-yard rushing touchdown by Sal Nicolo at Rice on Oct.
 4, 1952 and a 94-yard run by Jesse Fatheree at Georgia on Nov.
 16, 1935.

 His 80-yard TD reception against Wisconsin in the opener ranks as the fourth-longest passing play in LSU history.

 He is only the second LSU player in history to score a touchdown on his first three receptions in a game.
 Dural caught three balls for three TDs against Sam Houston State.
 Carlos Carson had five catches for five TDs against Rice in 1977.

 Against Wisconsin, Dural became the first Tiger to go over 100 receiving yards in his first career start since Dwayne Bowe hauled in five catches for 103 yards and one touchdown in his first start against Oregon State on Sept.
 4, 2004.

 He is the first LSU receiver to record at least three 100-yard receiving games in the first four games of a season since Michael Clayton in 2003.